lowRISC/opentitan/hw/ip/otbn/dv/tracer/README.md

 ### Instruction Execute (`E`) and Stall (`S`) lines

-Indicates an instruction is executing or stalling.
+These indicate that an instruction is executing or stalling.
 An 'E' line indicates the instruction completed in the trace record's cycle.
-An instruction that is stalled will first produce a record containing an 'S' line and will producing a matching 'E' line in a future record the cycle it unstalls and finishes.
+An instruction that is stalled will first produce a record containing an 'S' line and will produce a matching 'E' line in a future record on the cycle it unstalls and finishes.
 The line provides the PC and raw instruction bits.

 Instruction at 0x0000014c is 0x01800d13 and stalling (a future record will contain a matching 'E' line):